ECON-470-Data-Sci-Econ-Social-Issues/DiD-Final-Project/README.md

 - finalreport.pdf - report of the project

-- finalposter.pdf - poster presentation of the project
+- Final_Poster.pdf - poster presentation of the project

 **Google Colab Links:**